Guinness Beef Stew

 How to Store and Reheat Leftovers

-Cozy Dinner Ideas
+Cozy Beef Dinner Ideas

-Irish Guinness Beef Stew
+Guinness Beef Stew

-This Irish Guinness Beef Stew features tender beef, potatoes, carrots, and mushrooms, all cooked in a thick broth flavored with stout, tomato paste, and bacon.
+This Irish inspired Guinness Beef Stew features tender beef, potatoes, carrots, and mushrooms, all cooked in a thick broth flavored with stout, tomato paste, and bacon.

-Prep Time 15 minutes
+Prep Time: 15 minutes

-Cook Time 2 hours 15 minutes
+Cook Time: 2 hours 15 minutes

-Total Time 2 hours 30 minutes
+Total Time: 2 hours 30 minutes

 Ingredients